 I haven’t even talked about what Tony is up to this episode.
 That’s a good indicator of how much depth “The Knight in White Satin Armor” has.

-Season two had been very good and very steady up until this point, but this is the first episode that can be called truly great, which it definitely is.
+Season two had been very good and very steady up until this point, but this is the first episode that can be called truly great.

 And I hear the finale tops it.

 -So, what is Tony up to this episode?
 His break-up with Irina, in which she attempts suicide shortly afterwards, is his main ordeal.
 He also starts to move forward with plans to take out Richie.
 Of course, Janice ends up being his titular “knight in white satin armor.”

 -Irina coins the phrase that gives the episode its name—combining “knight in shining armor” with The Moody Blues’ “Nights in White Satin.”

 -Even though there is a dearth of action, that doesn’t mean it is any less funny than the other season two episodes.
 There is also a dearth of hilarious lines and great comedic timing, which have been season two staples.